shivamsharmahere/RAG-Agentic-HybridSearch/README.md

 - Combine web + docs: use the web search tool (requires Tavily key) to include fresh web context.

 ---

+## Assignment: Five Levels (mapping to this repo)

+Below is a concise mapping of the assignment's five levels to the current codebase.
+Each level shows status, the files to inspect, quick demo steps, and short notes about limitations or next steps to reach a full "production" implementation.

+### Level 1 — PDF RAG with Semantic Search
+- Status: Done
+- What is implemented: PDF parsing, text splitting, embeddings, FAISS vector store, top-k retrieval, and LLM answer generation.
+- Key files: `app/core/document_processor.py`, `app/models/embeddings.py`, `app/models/model_loader.py`, `app/core/rag_pipeline.py`
+- How to demo:
+  1. Start Streamlit: `streamlit run streamlit_app.py`
+  2. Upload one or more PDFs in the sidebar and click "Process Documents"
+  3. Ask a question in the chat box; the RAG pipeline will retrieve and answer.
+- Notes: Works out-of-the-box after installing dependencies and setting GROQ API key.

+### Level 2 — Production-Ready RAG with LangChain (modular pipeline)
+- Status: Done (modularized)
+- What is implemented: LangChain components are used (document loaders, text splitter, retrievers, and prompt templates).
+The project is organized into modular components (document processing, retrieval pipeline, agent/tools, UI).
+- Key files: `app/core/document_processor.py`, `app/core/rag_pipeline.py`, `app/core/agent.py`, `app/ui/components.py`, `app/main.py`
+- How to demo: same as Level 1; monitor logs in the terminal to see index-building and pipeline steps.
+- Notes: Pipeline is modular but still tightly integrated with Streamlit session state; decoupling logic from UI will improve testability.

+### Level 3 — Conversational Memory Support
+- Status: Partial / Done (basic support)
+- What is implemented: Chat history and a memory object are present; user and assistant messages are appended to `st.session_state.chat_history`, and the executor writes to `memory.chat_memory` when invoking tools.
+- Key files: `app/core/agent.py`, `app/ui/components.py`, `app/main.py`, `app/utils/session_state.py` (initialization)
+- How to demo:
+  1. Process documents.
+  2. Ask a question, then ask a follow-up that refers to prior context; the UI shows chat history and the executor keeps a memory buffer.
+- Notes: Memory is present but relatively simple (ConversationBuffer).
+For advanced conversational behavior (long-term memory, retrieval-augmented memory), consider integrating a persistent conversation store or more structured memory chains.

+### Level 4 — Metadata Tagging and Filtering
+- Status: Done
+- What is implemented: Document metadata (file name, page, chunk info) is attached at ingestion; compression returns citation metadata and the UI displays citations with file and page information.
+- Key files: `app/core/document_processor.py`, `app/core/rag_pipeline.py`, `app/ui/components.py`
+- How to demo:
+  1. Upload multiple PDFs with different names.
+  2. Ask a question that should be answered by a specific document; inspect the Sources/expander to see file/page citations.
+- Notes: Metadata extraction is available.
+If you need advanced filters (restrict to one document by name or date ranges), add metadata-based filtering hooks into the retrievers before fusion.

+### Level 5 — Agent-based Chatbot with Tool Use
+- Status: Partial
+- What is implemented: A simplified tool executor (`SimpleToolExecutor`) routes queries to document QA, summarizer, or web search tools.
+It provides deterministic Markdown outputs and logging.
+This intentionally bypasses the full LangChain ReAct agent to avoid ReAct parsing complexity.
+- Key files: `app/core/agent.py`, `app/core/rag_pipeline.py`, `app/ui/components.py`
+- How to demo:
+  1. Upload documents and process.
+  2. Ask high-level queries like "Summarize the documents" or "Search the web for latest X" to see tool routing.
+- Notes & gaps: The current executor is simpler than a full LangChain AgentExecutor.
+To meet the assignment's Level 5 expectations strictly (dynamic tool selection, multi-step chaining using LangChain agents), either:
+  - Reintroduce LangChain agents (AgentExecutor + tools) with structured tool outputs and a safe prompt template, or
+  - Enhance `SimpleToolExecutor` to support multi-step plans and an action-observation loop with robust parsing and fallbacks.

+---

 ## Configuration & tuning